jrwhite17/DevOpsAssignment2/README.md

 ### Deploying the ELK stack from Jenkins*
-**Note: this is not deploying the ELK stack from Jenkins, but simulating the AWS api call Jenkins makes when deploying the ELK stack*
+**Note: This is not deploying the ELK stack from Jenkins, but simulating the AWS api call Jenkins makes when deploying the ELK stack*
 *Tested on OS: RHEL7.4, Python: 2.7.5*
 *Requirement: AWS CLI is installed and configured to use valid credentials.*

 Description: This test executes the CloudFormation update ELK template and evaluates how long the ELK deployment/configuration takes.

-* Clone the github repository and execute the following python2 "elkTest.py".
+* Clone the github repository and execute the following python2 script, "elkTest.py".

 Note: Here is an example of how you execute the automated test:
 ```